 The heat in your home rises upwards and will eventually escape through the roof.
 By having sufficient insulation in the loft you can prevent this from happening.
 The heat will stay in your home, therefore keeping it warmer and using less energy.
+Insulation can last for 40 years, so taking care of it now is a real investment in your home.

 Types of Insulation